 After breakfast we drive to a nearby airstrip, where we say good-bye to our naturalist guide and board our flight to Arusha.
 Seeing the Serengeti from above is an experience few others will ever have, and it is unforgettable.
 We arrive at Arusha’s domestic airport in time for your flight to Zanzibar, if you have reserved Boundless Journeys’ Zanzibar: The Spice Island trip extension.
-If you have not reserved the trip extension, you will be met by a Boundless Journeys driver who will transfer you to Kia Lodge, just a few minutes from Kilimanjaro International Airport, where you will have a day-use room to rest and prepare for your evening international flight.
+If you have not reserved the trip extension, you will be met by a Boundless Journeys driver who will transfer you to a lodge where you will have a day-use room to rest and prepare for your evening international flight.
 On the way to the hotel we will stop at an indoor market where artisans from throughout Tanzania sell their work.
 This is a great place to purchase batik fabric, fine wood carvings, and even tanzanite.
-A transfer to the airport, in time for your flight, will be provided by the hotel.
+A transfer to the airport, in time for your flight, will be provided.

 Kia Lodge (day-use), Arusha